 First, you will need a bank account.
 We can work with you and your social worker or any other trusted adult in your life to help you build a plan that is right for you to manage your money and to set and reach financial goals.
 Your GTO would like to meet with you as early as possible to come up with a plan.

 If you are not sure what you want to do, or you are not feeling ready to receive your money, at 19, you can consent to have the PGT continue to hold your funds until you are ready, up until your 27th birthday.

 IDENTIFICATION: The PGT may have your ID!
 Check in with your social worker or contact us directly to learn more.

 INCOME TAXES: If you have a Registered Disability Savings Plan (RDSP), the PGT will begin filing your income taxes when you are 16 and will continue filing them for you until the plan is transferred to you.

 Contact the PGT with any questions at 604-775-3480 or firstname.lastname@example.org.
-If you leave us your cell phone number, we can call or text you.
+If you leave your cell phone number, they can call or text you.

 Or, you can call Toll free through Service BC – dial the number for your area and ask for the Public Guardian and Trustee (office hours 8:30 am to 4:30 pm Monday to Friday).